lexical-lsp/vscode-lexical/README.md

 Tells the extension to use a local release of the Lexical language server instead of the automatically installed one.
 Useful to work on Lexical, or use an older version.
+This path can point to a directory that holds the lexical start script (assumed to be `start_lexical.sh`) or any executable launcher script.

-The path should look something like `/home/username/Projects/lexical/_build/dev/rel/lexical`.
+The path should look something like `/home/username/Projects/lexical/_build/dev/package/lexical/bin/start_lexical.sh`.

 ### Erlang and Elixir version compatibility

 #### Erlang

-Auto-installed builds of Lexical are currently only compatible with the version of Erlang they are built with.
+Auto-installed builds of Lexical are compatible with Elixir and Erlang versions that are newer than the version the build was built with.

 Refer to the following table to know which version that is:

 | Lexical  | Erlang    |
 | -------- | --------- |